FallBackITA27/MKItaliaJSONData/README.md

     * Date of the run stored in "yyyy-mm-dd" format.

 ## MKW Raw
 MKW Raw hosts every time in the database unfiltered.
+This is meant for last ditch efforts as the file is quite heavy, it's not reccomended.

 ## MKW Sorted
 MKW Sorted hosts every time sorted by something.